How to Negotiate Salary for Your Next Career Move

 Research Online

-With the help of some online resources such as [LinkedIn SalaryWith the help of some online resources like [LinkedIn Salary (https: //www. linkedin. com/salary) and [Glassdoorglassdoor (https: //www. glassdoor. com/Salaries/index. http://www.salaries.com/index.html) you can get more comprehensive information about the benchmarking range of salaries companies pay for the same job.
-It will provide you with an idea about current market rates and other elements that are related to an employment.
+With the help of some online resources, such as [LinkedIn Salarywith the help of certain online resources such as [LinkedIn Salary] (https: //www. linkedin. www.linkedin.com/salary) and [Glassdoor] (https http://www. glassdoor. com/Salaries/index. http://www.salaries.com/index.html) you can get an additional perspective on the range of benchmarking salaries businesses pay for the same job.
+This will give you an idea of the current market prices and also other elements that are related to an employment.

-Your Network is Important
+Your Network is Essential

-Create Talking points
+Make Talking points

-• Training and certification
+• Certification and education

 • Experience gained through years of relevant work

-• A unique set of skills and characteristics (e.g., bilingualism)
+• A unique set of skills and characteristics (e.g. bilingualism)

 • Potential for training